-- Mortgage-Backed and Asset-Backed Securities The Fund may invest in mortgage-backed or other asset-backed securities.
-Mortgage-backed securities and asset-backed securities represent interests in "pools" of mortgages or other assets, including consumer loans or receivables held in trust. - Non-U.S. Dollar Cash Investments The Fund may hold non-U.S. dollar cash investments. - Repurchase Agreements and Purchase and Sale Contracts The Fund may enter into certain types of repurchase agreements or purchase and sale contracts.
-Under a repurchase agreement, the seller agrees to repurchase a security at a mutually agreed-upon time and price.
-A purchase and sale contract is similar to a repurchase agreement, but purchase and sale contracts also provide that the purchaser receives any interest on the security paid during the period. - Securities Lending The Fund may lend securities with a value up to 331⁄2% of its total assets to financial institutions that provide cash or securities issued or guaranteed by the U.S. Government as collateral. - Short Sales The Fund may engage in short sales, which are transactions in which the Fund sells securities borrowed from others with the expectation that the price of the security will fall before the Fund must purchase the security to return it to the lender.
-The Fund may make short sales of securities, either as a hedge against potential declines in value of a portfolio security or to realize appreciation when a security that the Fund does not own declines in value.
-The Fund will not make a short sale if, after giving effect to such sale, the market value of all securities sold short exceeds 20% of the value of its total assets.
-However, the Fund may make short sales "against the box" without being subject to this limitation.
-In this type of short sale, at the time of the sale, the Fund owns or has the immediate and unconditional right to acquire the identical securities at no additional cost. - Short-Term Securities or Instruments The Fund can invest in high quality short-term U.S. dollar or non-U.S. dollar denominated fixed income securities or other instruments, such as U.S. or foreign government securities, commercial paper and money market instruments issued by U.S. or foreign commercial banks or depository institutions.
-Fund management may increase the Fund's investment in these instruments in times of market volatility or when it believes that it is prudent or timely to be invested in lower yielding but less risky securities.
-Large investments in such securities or instruments may prevent the Fund from achieving its investment objective. - Standby Commitment Agreements Standby commitment agreements commit the Fund, for a stated period of time, to purchase a stated amount of securities that may be issued and sold to the Fund at the option of the issuer. - Temporary Defensive Strategies For temporary defensive purposes, the Fund may restrict the markets in which it invests and may invest without limitation in cash, cash equivalents, money market securities, such as U.S. Treasury and agency obligations, other U.S. Government securities, short-term debt obligations of corporate issuers, certificates of deposit, bankers acceptances, commercial paper (short term, unsecured, negotiable promissory notes of a domestic or foreign issuer) or other high quality fixed income securities.
-Temporary defensive positions may affect the Fund's ability to achieve its investment objective. - When Issued and Delayed Delivery Securities and Forward Commitments The purchase or sale of securities on a when issued basis or on a delayed delivery basis or through a forward commitment involves the purchase or sale of securities by the Fund at an established price with payment and delivery taking place in the future.
+- Rights The Fund may purchase securities pursuant to the exercise of subscription rights, which allow an issuer's existing shareholders to purchase additional common stock at a price substantially below the market price of the shares. - Securities Lending The Fund may lend securities with a value up to 331⁄2% of its total assets to financial institutions that provide cash or securities issued or guaranteed by the U.S. Government as collateral. - Short Sales The Fund may engage in short sales of securities, either as a hedge against potential declines in value of a portfolio security or to realize appreciation when a security that the Fund does not own declines in value.
+A short sale is a transaction in which the Fund sells securities borrowed from others with the expectation that the price of the security will fall before the Fund must purchase the security to return it to the lender.
+The Fund will not make a short sale if, after giving effect to such sale, the market value of all securities sold short exceeds 5% of the value of its total assets.
+The Fund may also make short sales "against the box" without regard to this restriction.
+In this type of short sale, at the time of the sale, the Fund owns or has the immediate and unconditional right to acquire the identical security at no additional cost. - Short-Term Securities The Fund may invest in money market securities or commercial paper. - Standby Commitment Agreements Standby commitment agreements commit the Fund, for a stated period of time, to purchase a stated amount of securities that may be issued and sold to the Fund at the option of the issuer. - Temporary Defensive Strategies For temporary defensive purposes, the Fund also may restrict the markets in which it invests and may increase the portion of assets invested in issuers with larger capitalizations and in debt securities.
+Although the Fund will make temporary defensive investments only to the extent that Fund management believes they present less risk than the Fund's usual investments, temporary defensive investments may limit the Fund's ability to achieve long-term growth of capital. - Warrants A warrant gives the Fund the right to buy stock.
+The warrant specifies the amount of underlying stock, the purchase (or "exercise") price, and the date the warrant expires.
+The Fund has no obligation to exercise the warrant and buy the stock.
+A warrant has value only if the Fund is able to exercise it or sell it before it expires. - When-Issued and Delayed Delivery Securities and Forward Commitments The purchase or sale of securities on a when-issued basis, on a delayed delivery basis or through a forward commitment involves the purchase or sale of securities by the Fund at an established price with payment and delivery taking place in the future.
 The Fund enters into these transactions to obtain what is considered an advantageous price to the Fund at the time of entering into the transaction.

-ABOUT THE PORTFOLIO MANAGEMENT TEAM OF THE FUND
+ABOUT THE PORTFOLIO MANAGEMENT OF THE FUND

 The Fund is managed by a team of financial professionals.
-Dennis Stattman, CFA, Dan Chamby, CFA and Aldo Roldan, PhD are the Fund's portfolio managers, and are jointly and primarily responsible for the management of the Fund.
+Murali Balaraman, CFA and John Coyle, CFA are the portfolio managers and are jointly and primarily responsible for the day-to-day management of the Fund.
 Please see "Management of the Fund - Portfolio Manager Information" for additional information about the portfolio management team.